KoreaLogicDay/KoreaLogicDay.github.io/2024/index.md

 Why is 14 January for World Logic Day?
 Nobody can disagree that _Alfred Tarski_ and _Kurt Gödel_ were most influential logicians in the 20th century. _Alfred Tarski_ was born on 14 January 1901 and _Kurt Gödel_ died on 14 January 1978.
 In memory of these two greatest logicians in the 20th century, 14 January is decided to be the day.

+The previous events can be found in [the Korea Logic Day website](https://korealogicday.org).

 ## Important dates